Lisbon for Food Lovers, Cellar Tours recommendations:

 For a late lunch, it’s worth the effort to travel out toward O Faroleiro in Cascais– about 30 kilometers west of Lisbon – for the best beach-side dining in Portugal.
 The restaurant is literally right on the beach and the views of the Atlantic are dreamy.
 However, O Faroleiro doesn’t just relax and let the views do all the work, the fresh fish and seafood are divine too – try the clams!
 The service is bright and breezy and although this piece of seaside gastronomic heaven does not come cheap, it’s so worth it.

 Options before dinner?
 Well, you could hang out on Cascais’ lovely clean beach or continue sipping wine on O Faroleiros terrace until you head back to Lisbon for dinner.
-But we’d recommend taking the train back and escaping the worst of the afternoon heat in the beautiful Botanical Gardens on Rua da Escola Politennica.
+But we’d recommend taking the train back and escaping the worst of the afternoon heat in the beautiful Botanical Garden of Lisbon.
 Relax in the shaded walkways which are surrounded by over 10,000 species of trees and plants.
 It’s time to plan your last meal!

 So as it’s sadly your last evening, you must try Solar dos Presuntos on will add later for a taste of delicious Portuguese home cooking and extra friendly, family-run service.
-The restaurant has been open for a long time and serves a loyal clientele specialties from northern Portugal while offering a large selection of vinho verdes by the bottle or glass.
-It’s what Lisbon does best: honest, wholesome and tasty cooking at very attractive prices.
+The restaurant has been open for a long time and serves loyal clientele specialties from northern Portugal while offering a large selection of Vinho Verdes wines.
+It’s what Lisbon does best: honest, wholesome, and tasty cooking at very attractive prices.